Auraboros0/Kokken2/README.md

-KOKKEN 2: Two-Person fighter developed in Processing By Joaquin Herrera, Cameron Sanders and Randee Haynes Jr.
+PLEASE INSTALL PROCESSING FROM PROCESSING.ORG TO RUN THE PROGRAM MAKE SURE TO INSTALL THE SOUND LIBRARY FROM SKETCH -> IMPORT LIBRARY -> MANAGE LIBRARIES KOKKEN 2: Two-Person fighter developed in Processing By Joaquin Herrera, Cameron Sanders and Randee Haynes Jr.

 Developed as a final project for a Java programming class.